University of Edinburgh, School of Mathematics

 School of Mathematics

+Applications close on 31st October 2022 at 5pm GMT.
 Please ensure that your online application includes an up-to-date CV, research statement and teaching statement.
-In additional please also arrange for three references to be sent to references@maths.ed.ac.uk by the closing date, quoting Job Req 10207.
+In addition please send three references to references@maths.ed.ac.uk by the closing date quoting Job 5405

-Informal enquiries may be made to Dr Ilya Chevyrev via ilya.chevyrev@ed.ac.uk
+Informal enquiries may be made to Professor Miguel Anjos via Miguel.F.Anjos@ed.ac.uk

 As a valued member of our team you can expect:

-Prior to any employment commencing with the University you will be required to evidence your right to work in the UK.
-Further information is available on our right to work webpages (opens new browser tab) .
+If invited for interview you will be required to provide evidence of your right to work in the UK.
+If you are not currently eligible to work in the UK, there are visa routes that may be available to you.
+Further information is available on our right to work webpages.

 The University is able to sponsor the employment of international workers in this role.
 If successful, an international applicant requiring sponsorship to work in the UK will need to satisfy the UK Home Office’s English Language requirements and apply for and secure a Skilled Worker Visa.